jacobjpelletier/jacobjpelletier/README.md

 ###🪴 About Me:
 ____________
+> “I learned this, at least, by my experiment: that if one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.”

-🎓 I am a nurse who graduated with a Bachelor's degree in 2021 from [Central Connecticut State University](https://www.ccsu.edu/cs/).
+🎓 I became a nurse in 2013 because I hoped to graduated with a Bachelor's degree in 2021 from [Central Connecticut State University](https://www.ccsu.edu/cs/).

 <!--
 **jacobjpelletier/jacobjpelletier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.